KBergermann/Precond-Cahn-Hilliard-OSC/README.md

 All codes were tested with python 3.9.7 on Ubuntu 20.04.4 LTS.

 **Visualization:**
-The simulation results generate .h5 and .xdmf output files.
+The simulation results generate .h5 and .xdmf output files for polymer and non-fullerene acceptor concentrations.
 The .xdmf files can be visualized using Paraview (tested with version 5.7.0).

 This repository contains: